ActiveSolution/CosmosDBLab1/Labs/Cosmos DB Lab 4 Gremlin GraphDB/README.md

 ## How to run the sample ##
 ### Uploading the sample data ###
 Uploading the sample data is done via the console application project included in this quick start.
-The sample app is already configured to point to your collection you created as part of the quick start experience in the portal.
 2. Open the <font color='lightblue'>/tools/GraphDataUploaderSample.sln</font> solution in Visual Studio.
 3. Verify your collection information in the App.Config. if you downloaded this sample from Azure portal quickstart blade, this is all already pre-configured for you.
 If you downloaded the sample from the github, you need to create the collection yourself and set these settings.